Farah-Maqbool/DataPrepare/README.md

 DataPrepare is an AI/ML tool that automatically preprocesses raw datasets for machine learning.

 It cleans data, handles missing values, encodes categorical features, scales numeric columns, and lets users download an ML-ready dataset — all in one click.
-The MVP uses smart automation to make preprocessing decisions based on dataset analysis, and future versions will integrate an LLM agent to suggest actions interactively.
+The MVP uses smart automation to make preprocessing decisions based on dataset analysis, and integrate an LLM agent to suggest actions interactively.

 ## 🚀 Features
 ✅ Upload raw CSV or Excel file